HEGSRR/HEGSRR-Template/docs/report/analysis_plan.md

 ### Data transformations

 Describe all data transformations planned to prepare data sources for analysis.
-This section should explain with the fullest detail possible how to transform data from its raw state from the time of acquisition or observation to the main analysis, including steps to check and mitigate threats to validity.
+This section should explain with the fullest detail possible how to transform data from the **raw** state at the time of acquisition or observation, to the pre-processed **derived** state ready for the main analysis.
+Including steps to check and mitigate sources of **bias** and **threats to validity**.
-The method may anticipate contingencies, e.g. tests for normality and alternative decisions to make based on the results of the test.
+The method may anticipate **contingencies**, e.g. tests for normality and alternative decisions to make based on the results of the test.
 More specifically, all the **geographic** and **variable** transformations required to prepare input data as described in the data and variables section above to match the study's spatio-temporal characteristics as described in the study metadata and study design sections.
 Visual workflow diagrams may help communicate the methodology in this section.